Frustrated villager advertises 'Thames Water regatta' next to leaking manhole

-A TONGUE-in cheek stunt helped a fed-up villager bring a disruptive leak Thames Water's attention.
+A TONGUE-in cheek stunt helped a fed-up villager bring a disruptive leak to Thames Water's attention.

 Brian Eastoe was so fed up with lack of action over a leaking manhole, that he began advertising a boat race on the burbling stream of water.